-This is the orange-bellied leafbird (Chloropsis hardwickii) - a resident of Hong Kong, and photographed earlier this week in Sai Kung.
+This is the orange-bellied leafbird (Chloropsis hardwickii) - a resident of Hong Kong, and photographed in Sai Kung.
 The scientific name commemorates the English naturalist Thomas Hardwicke (not to be confused with Witwicky, a surname frequently used for humans in the Transformers brand).

 There is some debate as to the extent to which the leafbirds consume nectar, but you can clearly see the pollen on this feathers near the beak, and so he is also acting as a pollinator.

 The male is resplendent, as these photos show, whereas the female is mainly green all over.
 They are sexually dimorphic in their plumage, which means that the male and female exhibit different characteristics beyond the differences in their sexual organs.
 They have forked, brush-tipped tongues and fairly hefty, long, down-curved bills with stiff, hair-like feathers at the base that protect their eyes from the legs and wings of their insect prey.

 This was shot earlier in the year, on another of its favourite trees.